ShihabPial/CSC_493_Travel_Chatbot/README.md

 take to train the chatbot.
 One more thing we are looking forward to making at the moment is a working chatbot.
 We need to create it first and check if it is working as we want it to

+## Deploying the bot locally
+First clone the directory locally with ssh or https

+cd into the directory

+once inside the directory create and activate a virtual environment and download all dependencies with

+pip install -r requirements.txt

+Once all dependencies are dowloaded open

+CSC_493_Travel_Chatbot/venv/lib/python3.6/site-packages/chatterbot_corpus/corpus.py

+change line 58

+from

+return yaml.load(datafile)

+to

+return yaml.load(datafile, Loader=yaml.FullLoader)

+Save the file and return to the projects root directory

+cd into the bot directory

+type

+python3 chatbot.py

+in cli and open the local host on your browser.